DarinM223/baby_pascal/README.md

 A compiler for a minimal dialect of Pascal.
 It is similar to [this project](https://github.com/DarinM223/baby-pascal), the main differences are:

+* `mllex` and `menhir` for the lexer and parser instead of a hand-rolled lexer and recursive descent + Pratt parser
+* Coopers algorithm for computing dominators instead of Lengauer-Tarjan
 * Zipper control flow graphs instead of LLVM-style control flow graphs
 * Instruction selection based off of pattern matching on lists of trees instead of doing tile cutting on DAGs
 * SSA chordal register allocation instead of linear scan